AEW Rumors: Real Reason For ‘Dynamite’ Video Featuring NJPW Star Revealed

 The video, which featured a cartoon version of Ibushi holding his G1 Climax trophy, suggested that AEW and NJPW might have entered a working relationship.
 However, it has since been interpreted as Omega’s way of officially saying goodbye to his old partner and company.

-Back in June, Ringside News cited another Meltzer report where the journalist revealed that Omega and Ibushi’s relationship is “fractured.”
+Back in June, Ringside News cited another Dave Meltzer report where the journalist revealed that Omega and Ibushi’s relationship is “fractured.”
 During an interview, Meltzer asked Ibushi if he’d seen Omega’s documentary, Omega Man, which prompted an awkward silence in the room.

 One man – Double the attack by @KennyOmegamanX.